TomMoeras/evaluating-large-scale-construction-grammar-2024/README.md

 ```
 pip install -r requirements.txt
 ```
-This installs the packages both for the ccxg_grammar_eval and quarto.
-Note that [Quarto](https://quarto.org/) needs to be installed separately.

 * Using the Jupyter notebook file, which contains the main functions used in the study and an explanation to how they function.
 These use the pickle objects used in the study itself.
 * Re-creating the pickle objects by using the "main.py" file.
 Note that this is not possible without using the "corpus_data.csv" which is not provided in this repository due to licensing restrictions.
 This file is available on request.